In Alcohol Abuse, Clearbrook Treatment Centers Pennsylvania, Family Resources, Personal Resources, Prescription Drug Abuse

 Just because a medication is prescribed does not mean it’s safe to take any way you want.
 Be sure to take all prescription medications as advised by the prescribed physician.

-Additionally, for those who have developed an addiction to drugs or alcohol, our Pennsylvania drug rehab provides various recovery resources from medically monitored detox to substance-specific rehab programs to ensure that patients receive the care they need for physical and mental recovery from substance abuse.
+Additionally, for those who have developed an addiction to drugs or alcohol, our Northeast rehab in Wilkes-Barre provides various recovery resources, from medically monitored detox to substance-specific rehab programs, to ensure that patients receive the care they need for physical and mental recovery from substance abuse.